molgenis/molgenis-ops-galaxy/armadillo1/README.md

 4. The copied files need to be edited, you will need to add the certificate location and the certificate private key location.
 You need to change `ssl_certificate` and `ssl_certificate_key` in every file to the location from step 2
 5. Remove or disable the the old configuration files(if not done before)
 6. Type in the commandline: `nginx -t` to see if everything is configured correctly, restart NGINX

+> Note: The SSL certificate(s) have a limited lifespan and need to be changed yearly.
+You are responsible to renew the SSL certificate(s).

 ### Deploy
 Install the prerequisites this way: